-

 Snorkeling enthusiasts will love Lagoa Azul’s protected reefs, teeming with rare fish species.
 For a little nocturnal adventure, take a nighttime forest walk to spot giant tree frogs and unique geckos.
 You can also meet traditional palm wine tappers who’ll show you their centuries-old tree-climbing techniques.

-If São Tomé and Príncipe sounds a bit too adventurous, take a look at our 7 days in Costa Rica itinerary.
+If São Tomé and Príncipe sounds a bit too adventurous, try this Costa Rica 7-day itinerary.

 Vang Vieng, Laos